Buxton Memorial Fountain: A memorial to one of Westminster’s most important laws

 - Victoria Tower Gardens is accessed from Abingdon Street/Millbank on the north bank of the River Thames.
 Nearest station: Westminster.

 To read Metro Girl’s blog on the memorial to Emmeline Pankhurt in Victoria Tower Gardens, click here.

 Or to find out the history of nearby Parliament Square, click here.

 For more of Metro Girl’s history blog posts, click here.

-Posted on 22 June 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Buxton Memorial Fountain, Charles Buxton, Houses Of Parliament, london, Samuel Sanders Teulon, slavery, Victoria Tower Gardens, Westminster.
+Posted on 22 Jun 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Gothic revival, Houses Of Parliament, Neo-Gothic, Victoria Tower Gardens, Victorian, Westminster.
 Bookmark the permalink.
 3 Comments.